We bring people together to solve our city's most pressing needs.

 CHARITY TRACKER MANAGER

-Regina has worked in the financial world with business and nonprofit organizations across Indiana for many years and brings that background into her work with CharityTracker.
+Regina has worked in the financial world as a CPA with business and nonprofit organizations across Indiana for many years and brings that background into her work with the Greater Evansville CharityTracker Network.

-Regina sits on the boards or several local nonprofits, is active in her local church as a member of the finance committee, and serves as the treasurer for The Potter's Wheel, Inc.
+Regina sits on the boards of several local nonprofits, is active in her local church as a member of the finance committee, volunteers as a financial coach, and serves as the treasurer for The Potter's Wheel, Inc. Regina, and her husband, Jason, have two daughters.

 OPERATIONS & COMMUNICATIONS COORDINATOR